Do you suffer with pain in your Shins?

 You cannot simply ‘run it out’.

 By using gentle, ‘hands-on’ specialised techniques called Foot Mobilisation Therapy (FMT), we can correct the joint displacements.
-This puts the structure of the foot back into the correctly aligned position, improving the shock absorption potential and reducing the pressure and strain on the shin bone (tibia).
-When this is combined with specific corrective exercises to help the muscles around the foot and leg become flexible and strong again the bodies natural healing processes can repair the damage tissue allowing you to move and run again without shin pain.
+This puts the structure of the foot back into the correctly aligned position and reduces the pressure and strain on the shin bone (tibia).
+By using specific corrective exercises the muscles around the foot and leg can become flexible and strong again.
+Together this allows the body’s natural healing processes to repair the damage tissue.
+As a result you to move and run again without shin pain.

 Additional Treatment options may also include: